SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Description of SuperBench

 Fluid flows are ubiquitous in diverse scientific, engineering, and technological domains, including environmental science, material sciences, geophysics, astrophysics, and chemical engineering; and the understanding and analysis of fluid flows have significant implications across these disciplines.
 In particular, turbulence is a chaotic phenomenon that arises within fluid flows.
 While the Navier-Stokes (NS) equations serve as a fundamental framework for elucidating fluid motion, their solution becomes increasingly arduous and challenging in the presence of turbulence.
 The NS equations that couple the velocity field to pressure gradients are given by

 where $\mathbf{u}$ is the velocity field and $\mathbf{p}$ is the pressure.
 Moreover, $\rho$ and $\nu$ denote the density and the viscosity, respectively.
 The Kraichnan model provides a simplified approach to studying turbulent and chaotic behavior in fluids.
-In this work, we consider two-dimensional Kraichnan turbulence in a doubly periodic square domain within $[0,2\pi]^2$~\cite{pawar2023frame}.
+In this work, we consider two-dimensional Kraichnan turbulence in a doubly periodic square domain within $[0,2\pi]^2$~\citep{pawar2023frame}.
 The spatial domain is discretized using $2048^2$ degrees of freedom (DoF), and the solution variables of NS equations are obtained from direct numerical simulation (DNS).
-A second-order energy-conserving Arakawa scheme~\cite{arakawa1997computational} is employed for computing the nonlinear Jacobian, and a second-order finite-difference scheme is used for the Laplacian of the vorticity.
+A second-order energy-conserving Arakawa scheme~\citep{arakawa1997computational} is employed for computing the nonlinear Jacobian, and a second-order finite-difference scheme is used for the Laplacian of the vorticity.

-\textbf{Data.} We provide two fluid flow datasets that are simulated with Reynolds numbers of $Re=16000$ and $Re=32000$.
-These original simulations are based on spatial grids with a resolution of $2048\times2048$.
-To facilitate the training and validation processes, we carefully select a sub-region from these grids, precisely $1024\times1024$, which corresponds to a specific sub-domain defined as $[0,\pi]^2$.
-For testing purposes, we employ another sub-domain $[\pi,2\pi]^2$ within the same spatial resolution.
-Both the LR inputs and the HR counterparts consist of three channels, each of which represents a distinct physical quantity.
+\paragraph{Data.} Two turbulent flow scenarios are considered with Reynolds numbers of $Re=16000$ and $Re=32000$.
+We generate three independent pairs of LR and HR simulations with spatial grids of $512^2$ and $2048^2$, respectively.
+LR and HR simulations in each pair start from the same initial conditions.
+We choose the paired LR and HR snapshots with their vorticity correlation no less than $0.75$.
+The LR inputs and the HR counterparts consist of three channels, each representing a distinct physical quantity.
 Specifically, these channels denote two velocity variables in the $x$ and $y$ directions, as well as with the vorticity field.

+In our \texttt{SuperBench}, we use full-field fluid simulations with dimensions of $2048\times2048$.
+For evaluating bicubic and uniform down-sampling degradation methods, we randomly select 1000 and 200 snapshots from the first trajectory for training and validation, respectively, and 200 snapshots from the second trajectory for testing.
+Additionally, we consider a practical degradation scheme using LR simulation data as inputs.
+For this, we randomly sample 1200 LR-HR pairs of snapshots from the first two trajectories for training and validation, and 200 snapshots from the third simulation for testing.